CGAL/cgal-mediawiki-docker/README.md

 Now you can run the container :

-> docker run --rm --name mediawiki --link [mysql-server's name]:mysql -p 8080:80 -e MEDIAWIKI_DB_PASSWORD=[DB password] cgal/mediawiki:latest
+> docker run --rm --name mediawiki --link [mysql-server's name]:mysql -v [the volume used to store the mediawiki iamges on the host]:[path on the container]:Z [-p 8080:80 -e MEDIAWIKI_DB_PASSWORD=[DB password] cgal/mediawiki:latest

+Any time the wiki is upgraded, the update (/var/www/html/maintenance/update.php) script must be executed inside the container.

 The wiki is now online.